MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 - Occasionally in the course content, you'll see a job title placefolder subbed out as something tech related

 - There is a "job decription reading" exercise where the job postings were Software related

+Here is some important topics you should research on your own that are not present in the course:

+- How to correctly write resume bullets about technical work, projects, etc: An engineering manager can make judgement on how experienced a candidate is based on how "properly" written their technical resume bullets are.

+- What skills and technologies are worth including from your projects and courses: I see a lot of students struggle to pull key learning outcomes out of projects and courses that are legitmately relevant to their job search.

+- Technical Interview types: Go on Youtube and watch some guide videos on how to clearly explain your thoughts during technical interviews.
+Go on LeetCode or HackerRank and practice what it's like to do an online assessment.
+Go on Reddit, Glassdoor, Blind, etc. and read about what kinds of student interviews happen at {x} company.

+_Want to learn more?
+I do a presentation each year on how to find your first tech job that you can [checkout here](https://docs.google.com/presentation/d/1YpEWtFju4nTvTSITmty67xrvAGM-FubeTEAl00xhrxE/edit#slide=id.p).
+I also gave a (better) presentation at the Canadian University Software Engineering Conference on how students can better kickstart their careers [here](https://docs.google.com/presentation/d/1UkymTkZLoK4pXexn4kFW8iDR2VvDUY-zs6VK96p0aN4/edit#slide=id.p)._

 ### Generic Resume Advice